arq5x/gemini/docs/content/database_schema.rst

 ........................
 ========================  =========     =================================================================================================
 ========================  =========     =================================================================================================
-in_dbsnp                  BOOL          | Is this variant found in dbSnp (build 137)?
+in_dbsnp                  BOOL          | Is this variant found in dbSNP (build 137)?
                                         | 0 : Absence of the variant in dbsnp
                                         | 1 : Presence of the variant in dbsnp
-rs_ids                    STRING        | A comma-separated list of rs ids for variants present in dbsnp in_hm2                    BOOL          Whether the variant was part of HapMap2. in_hm3                    BOOL          Whether the variant was part of HapMap3. in_esp                    BOOL          Presence/absence of the variant in the ESP project data
+rs_ids                    STRING        | A comma-separated list of rs ids for variants present in dbSNP in_hm2                    BOOL          Whether the variant was part of HapMap2. in_hm3                    BOOL          Whether the variant was part of HapMap3. in_esp                    BOOL          Presence/absence of the variant in the ESP project data